Low Website Conversions? Your UX

 • Feedback Mechanisms: Include feedback forms or surveys to gather user input and address concerns.
 Act on user feedback to continuously improve the UX.

 • Visual Hierarchy: Use typography, color, and size to create a clear visual hierarchy that guides users through your content.
-Prioritize content and features based on their importance.
+Prioritize content and features by importance.

 • Minimize Distractions: Avoid clutter and unnecessary elements that can divert users’ attention from the main conversion goals.